Eviction in Illinois during COVID-19

 Prejudged: The Stigma of Eviction Records

-This report by Housing Action Illinois and the Lawyers’ Committee for Better Housing (LCBH) explores how an eviction filing on the public record is a serious obstacle to finding housing for people whose cases did not result in them actually getting evicted.
+This report by Housing Action Illinois and the Lawyers’ Committee for Better Housing, published in March 2018, explores how an eviction filing on the public record is a serious obstacle to finding housing for people whose cases did not result in them actually getting evicted.
 This is true even in cases where the tenant didn’t violate their lease in any way.
 Prejudged: The Stigma of Eviction Records shows that 39% of eviction cases filed in Cook County during the past four years did not result in an eviction order and/or other judgment against the tenant.
 We estimate more than 15,000 people in Cook County each year ended up or will end up with a public eviction record when they never received a judgment against them in eviction court or were actually evicted.

 - Evicted: Poverty and Profit in the American City

-- Just Shelter and the Eviction Lab
+- The Eviction Lab

 - Who Gets Evicted?
 Assessing Individual, Neighborhood, and Network Factors